Tensor State Space-based Dynamic Multilayer Network Modeling: Related Work

 Dynamic network models focus on analyzing the evolving relationships between nodes and capturing network structural changes over time.
-In the LSM framework, most approaches consider modeling latent features as a dynamic process.
-For example, \cite{sarkar2005dynamic} and \cite{sewell2015latent} assume the connection probabilities between nodes as interactions between their latent features, which evolves according to a Gaussian random walk model. \cite{heaukulani2013dynamic} considers that each latent feature has different states, and each node's state propagates according to a hidden Markov model. \cite{durante2014nonparametric} assumes the latent features of all the steps joint follow a Gaussian process. \cite{mazzarisi2020dynamic} further proposes an autoregressive model to describe the dynamics of latent features. \cite{kim2023dynamic} also consider the interaction patterns of latent features including both additive and multiplicative effects \cite{hoff2021additive}.
-However, all the existing dynamic LSMs assume the feature interaction patterns do not change over time and hence have limited flexibility to model network dynamics in reality.
+In the LSM framework, most approaches consider modeling latent factors as a dynamic process.
+For example, \cite{sarkar2005dynamic} and \cite{sewell2015latent} assume the connection probabilities between nodes as interactions between their latent factors, which evolves according to a Gaussian random walk model. \cite{heaukulani2013dynamic} considers that each latent factor has different states, and each node's state propagates according to a hidden Markov model. \cite{durante2014nonparametric} assumes the latent factors of all the steps joint follow a Gaussian process. \cite{mazzarisi2020dynamic} further proposes an autoregressive model to describe the dynamics of latent factors. \cite{kim2023dynamic} also consider the interaction patterns of latent factors including both additive and multiplicative effects \cite{hoff2021additive}.
+However, all the existing dynamic LSMs assume the factor interaction patterns do not change over time and hence have limited flexibility to model network dynamics in reality.

 Dynamic SBMs capture network evolution by allowing for changes in community structure, edge weights, and node attributes over time. \cite{yang2011detecting} presents a probabilistic framework for analyzing dynamic communities by allowing each node's community to switch over time.
 In contrast, \cite{xu2014dynamic} assumes fixed community memberships while allowing connection probabilities between communities to evolve according to a linear dynamic model.
 Combining both aspects, \cite{matias2017statistical} allows both node memberships and community connection probabilities to change over time.
 An alternative variant of the dynamic SBM, known as the dynamic mixed-membership SBM, allows each node to belong to multiple communities simultaneously \cite{xing2010state}.
 These models represent a node’s community affiliations as a membership vector. \cite{ho2014analyzing} assumes the mixed-membership vector for each node has a multinomial distribution, and each of its parameters after logistic transform follows a random walk model. \cite{olivella2022dynamic} assumes the mixed-membership vector follows a Markov-dependent mixture.